-Frannie Peabody Center provides HIV prevention services from our offices at One Spring Street in downtown Portland and 718 Main Street in Ogunquit.
+Frannie Peabody Center provides HIV prevention services from our office at One Spring Street in downtown Portland.
 Services include:

 • anonymous, rapid HIV testing